 Types of Female Brick Anchors

 Machine Screw Anchors – Often called AJ’s or lead anchors, they require a setting tool that has national coarse threads.
 They are available in eight diameters and can be used in brick, block or concrete.

 Lag Shield Anchors – These anchors are available in two different lengths of a short or long version and six diameters.
 The lag shield is very versatile because it can be used in very dense base material or in the base material where the holding values are suspect.
 The lag shield does not require a setting tool and is expanded by inserting the correct lag screw into the anchor.

 Double Expansion and Single Expansion Anchors – These anchors both come in five diameters, have national coarse internal threads and have good holding values in most base materials.
 The double expansion expands the entire length of the anchor body as opposed to the single expansion that expands at one end.
-The double expansion anchor is primarily used over the single expansion anchor in applications where the base material may be soft, suspect or inconsistent.
+The double expansion anchor is best for cases where the base material may be soft, suspect or inconsistent.

 Brick anchors are fasteners that attach an item to brick or a mortar joint in a brick wall.